GregorD1A1/Clean-Coder-AI/readme.md

 # How to work with Clean Coder

-## Setup
+## Minimal Setup

 Change name of `.env.template` file to `.env` and open it with text editor.
-Provide your OpenAI api key and path to project directory you will be working on.
+Provide your OpenAI and Anthropic api keys, and path to project directory you will be working on.

-It's very recommended to set up your project to write logs to file - that way executor agent will be able to check logs after changes are introduced and improve possible bugs.
-Provide full path to your log file after `LOG_FILE=` in .env to activate that feature.

-Install required dependencies by running:
+Net, install required dependencies by running:

 `pip install -r requirements.txt`

+## Recommended setup

+### Bugs self-correction
+To allow AI correct it's own mistakes automatically, set up saving logs to the text file in your project.
+Next, provide path to log file `LOG_FILE=` in .env file.

+### Retrieval tool for Researcher agent
+Sometimes just looking on the file system is not enough to Researcher agent been able to provide other agents with all necesary files; especially if your project contains a lot of files with code.
+Then retreival tool becoming handy: it allows Researcher to find needed files semantically, using generated descriptions and vector search.

+To set it up, run

+`python rag/write_descriptions.py`

+file to create descriptions of all code files in your project and save them in vector starage.
+Eventually, you can provide subfolders with code files "subfolders_with_files" argument of "write_descriptions" function if you don't want it to describe all code files in your project.

+Next, get api key for cohere and provide it on .env after `COHERE_API_KEY=`.

 ## Working process